Bamidele0102/alx-system_engineering-devops/README.md

 # System Engineering and DevOps - Bash, Scripting, Web Stack. <!--/Web Stack Debugging, Networking & Security, CI/CD -->

+## Description
 This repository contains programs written for the system engineering and DevOps track at ALX.
 In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks. <!--I learned about the OSI model and various Linux networking tools.
-Further, I configured a distributed system - two web servers and one load balancer - for deployment of my AirBnB project using Nginx, HAProxy, certbot, ufw, and MySQL.-->The specific list of projects contained follows:
+Further, I configured a distributed system - two web servers and one load balancer - for deployment of my AirBnB project using Nginx, HAProxy, certbot, ufw, and MySQL.-->

+## Structure
+The specific list of projects
+contained follows:

 * [0x00.
 Shell, basics](./0x00-shell_basics)